peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Negative_Binomial_Distribution></a>
 ### Negative Binomial Distribution

 In this document, the _negative binomial distribution_ models the number of failing trials that happen before a fixed number of successful trials (`successes`).
 Each trial is independent and has a success probability of `px/py` (where 0 means never and 1 means always).
+The following is a naïve implementation; see also the notes for the geometric distribution, a special case of this one.

     METHOD NegativeBinomialInt(successes, px, py)
         // Needs to be 0 or greater; px must not be 0